kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

 ## Graduation Criteria

 There will be a feedback subforum where users can directly give us feedback on what they'd like to see.
 Metrics and site usage should determine if this will be viable in the long term.

+After a _three month_ prototyping period SIG Contributor Experience will:

+- Determine if this is a better solution than what we have, and figure out where this would fit in the ecosystem
+  - There is a strong desire that this would replace an existing support venue, SIG Contributor Experience will weigh the options.
+- If this solution is not better than what we have, and we don't want to support yet another tool we we would shut the project down.
+- If we don't have enough information to draw a conclusion, we may decide to extend the evaluation period.

 ## Implementation History